 In this tutorial, we will explain the correct step by step procedure for dry manicures.
-To join our classes, please contact us at 09354860394.

 Before you start any work on your nail, you have to manicure the nail.
 Keep in mind that the nail is made of a very thin and delicate layer and there is some tissue around the area of the nail called cuticles.
 Before you start a cosmetic or beauty process on the nail, you have to remove the extra cuticle tissue from around the nail, scrub the nail and scratch its surface.

 To start the work, it’s much better to use a pointed scrub tip.
 However, any scrub tip that you are comfortable with is good.
 Start from one corner of the nail, where the cuticle tissue begins, and continue to the other side, and remove one or two very thin layers of the cuticle surrounding the nail.
 Do not hold the scrub tip vertically on the nail, hold it in an angle and drag it across the nail surface.
 As you can see, this nail has been manicured before and the manicure line is still visible on the nail.
 This is because the scrub had been held vertically on the nail and has created a sinking line on the nail.
 If you hold the scrub diagonally in an almost 45-degree angle, you will never see lines like this on the nail later.
 I will start the process now.

 What we did here was removing the extra tissue from the nail during the manicure process.
 Remember that if you put your thumb near the top of the nail and push on the skin a little, you can pull the tissue on the nail backward a bit and this will help you see and remove the extra tissue and cuticle from the nail much easier.
 We should now use a nipper to remove the extra tissue left after using the scrub to remove the cuticles.
 Remember that even now it’s much better to put the thumb of your hand on the finger and pull the skin upward, so you can recognize the extra tissue from the skin on the finger and then remove them.